 - What it’s going to be used for, and whether there are children, pets, or disabilities to be considered

 - Whether the people going to be using it will like it or not

 - Whether it’s going to get rough treatment or not

-What do the different roles in your business want from the software?
+What do the different roles in your business want from the job management software?

 Different roles in your business may have quite different priorities – e.g. production staff v the person producing invoices v sales people quoting and so on.
 Be clear on what the priorities are that will help your business run smoother.
 These are the must haves.
 Then there will be a whole lot of nice to haves.

 One of the most common discussions I have when talking through options for Job Management is around balancing the need for strong features in Scheduling and Communications, versus the need for flexibility and customisation with invoicing, and strong reporting.

 The way I see it, its not a case of which software is the best, but which has the strongest features that match the closest to your business priorities.
 And, being clear about where the compromises will be both now and in the future.